Kalisia/kalisia/README.md

 About me:

-- 🔭 Currently focusing on Cypress
+- 🔭 I invite you to the Cypress Journey [Cypress Journey](https://github.com/Kalisia/cypress-journey)
 - 🌱 I’m always learning and sharing knowledge
 - 💬 Ask me about QA, career transition and how to do a code review
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kalisia/)